-- 6. Employee Contributions: State Employees generally contribute 8.75% of their salary per year.
-Teachers contribute 9.50% per year.
-Effective July 1, 2012, State Employees (excluding Correctional Officers) and Teachers will contribute 3.75% of their salary per year.
+- 6. Employee Contributions: Effective July 1, 2012, State Employees (excluding Correctional Officers) and Teachers contribute 3.75% of their salary per year.
+Correctional Officers contribute 8.75% of their salary per year.
 The state "picks up" the members' contributions for its employees under the provisions of Internal Revenue Code (IRC) Section 414(h).
 At their option, the city or town employing a Teacher may also pick up their members' contributions. - 7.
 Salary: Salary includes the member's base earnings plus any payments under a regular longevity or incentive plan.
 Salary excludes overtime, unused sick and vacation leave, severance pay, and other extraordinary compensation.
 Certain amounts that are excluded from taxable wages, such as amounts sheltered under a Section 125 plan or amounts picked up by the employer under IRC Section 414(h), are not excluded from salary. - 8.
 Employer Contributions: For Teachers, the state contributes 40% of the employer contribution rate and the city, town or other local employer contributes the remaining 60%.
 (This basic 40-60 split is further adjusted, since the State bears the cost of repaying certain amounts taken from the trust in the early 1990's.)
 Contributions determined in a given actuarial valuation go into effect two years after the actuarial valuation. - In fiscal years beginning after June 30, 2005, if the State's contribution on behalf of State Employees decreases, the State shall appropriate an additional amount to the retirement trust.
 Such amount shall be equal to 20% of any decrease in expected contributions. - 9.
 Service: Employees receive credit for service while a member.
 In addition, a member may purchase credit for certain periods, such as time spent teaching at a public school in another state, by making an additional contribution to purchase the additional service and those costs will be determined at full actuarial value, except for purchases of military service and redeposits of previously refunded contributions.
 Special rules and limits govern the purchase of additional service and the contribution required. - 10.
 Final Average Compensation (FAC): For members eligible to retire as of September 30, 2009, their Final Average Compensation (FAC) will be based on the highest three consecutive annual salaries.
 For members not eligible to retire as of September 30, 2009, their FAC will be based on the highest five consecutive years of salary.
 Monthly benefits are based on one-twelfth of this amount.